Science Advantage Programs

 In fall 2016, Texas A&M Science welcomed 23 incoming freshmen as the inaugural cohort in the Science Leadership Scholars (SLS) Program, an elite learning community designed to financially and academically support high-performing science majors who are first-generation in college and come from low-income households.
 Our goal with SLS is simple — increase retention and graduation of these selected students through early intervention.
 The college is able to offer students $2,500 scholarships each year and provide them with a dedicated advisor, intentional mentoring, networking opportunities, targeted instruction, and extensive research experiences.

-Now in the program’s fourth year, we have 71 students and hope to expand our reach beyond SLS students to support all science majors.
+Now in the program’s fifth year, we have served nearly 100 students and hope to expand our reach beyond SLS students to support all science majors.

 “Honestly, SLS is more than just a scholarship — it’s a community.
 I’ve met some of my best friends through SLS, friends who are now my roommates.
 It’s been the most genuine experience of my college career, allowed me to expand my career options, and impacted me in ways that can’t be measured.”